José Manuel Jurado: Schalke 04

 On 4 December 2010, Jurado scored his first Bundesliga goal for Schalke, helping to a 2–0 home win against FC Bayern Munich.
-The following game he netted the first in a 2–1 victory at S.L.
-Benfica – after a chest pass from Raúl – for the Champions League group stage, which earned the club the first position after the final round; the roles reversed in the quarterfinals second leg 2–1 home triumph against Inter (7–3 on aggregate), as the midfielder assisted the forward in the opening goal, and the team ended their European campaign in the semi-finals with Jurado scoring their consolation in a 1–6 aggregate loss to Manchester United.
+The following game, he opened the 2–1 victory at S.L.
+Benfica – after a chest pass from Raúl – in the Champions League group stage, which earned the club the first position after the final round; the roles reversed in the quarter-finals second leg 2–1 home victory over Inter (7–3 on aggregate), as the midfielder assisted the forward in the opening goal, and the side ended their European campaign in the semi-finals with Jurado scoring their consolation in a 6–1 aggregate loss to Manchester United.

-Jurado finished his only full season with the Gelsenkirchen side with 44 appearances and eight goals all competitions comprised.
-One of those came in the final of the German Cup, a 5–0 rout of MSV Duisburg.
+Jurado finished his only full season in Gelsenkirchen with 44 total appearances, eight goals and five assists.
+One of those came in the final of the DFB-Pokal, a 5–0 triumph against MSV Duisburg.
+In the subsequent edition of the DFL-Supercup, he converted his penalty shootout attempt to help defeat Borussia Dortmund 4–3 following a 0–0 draw at the Arena AufSchalke.

 Spartak Moscow

-On 4 September 2012, Jurado was loaned to FC Spartak Moscow in the Russian Premier League, in a season-long move.
+On 4 September 2012, Jurado was loaned to FC Spartak Moscow of the Russian Premier League in a season-long move.
 The move was made permanent only two months later, being rendered effective the following summer.

 Jurado recorded eight goals in 29 games in the 2013–14 campaign, starting on 27 July 2013 with a brace in the Oldest Russian derby, a 4–1 win at city rivals FC Dynamo Moscow.
-In the reverse fixture, which was also the last matchday, he started a comeback from 0–2 down to 3–2.
+In the reverse fixture, which was also the last matchday, he started a comeback from 2–0 down to 3–2.